zevilz/zImageOptimizer/README.md

 GIF:
 - gifsicle

-One or more tools for each format required for optimization.
+One or more tools required for optimization.

 ## Usage
 ```bash